When to Use Vitamin C Serum For Visible Results, as per Dermatologists

 Morning Magic

 And so, many skin professionals highly recommend taking vitamin C serum in the morning.
 Why?
 Because it will act like an armor protecting one from environmental stressors that one goes through during the day, be it pollution or UV rays.
-Plus, it gives your skin that fresh and bright look that is perfect for facing the world!

 Benefits For Morning Application- Environmental Protection: Vitamin C acts like a strong antioxidant armor that shields one from the day-to-day assault of pollution and UV rays.
 Neutralizing free radicals helps avoid the early signs of aging.